ERNEST BEMROSE 1889–1914

 Bemrose, Ernest; L/Cpl 10411, Notts & Derby Regiment.
 Death presumed 20.10.14, credit £8.18s.6d: £2.18s.10d to widow Annie on 22.3.20; £5.17s.8d on 1.4.20

-Medal Rolls Index Card shows him as ‘Deceased’, but he is not on the Commonwealth War Graves roll of Soldiers Died in the Great War.
+Medal Rolls Index Card shows him as ‘Deceased’.
+He is not remembered on any memorial to the missing in France and Flandersand heis not recorded on the Commonwealth War Graves roll of Soldiers Died in the Great War.

 Medals Awarded: 1914 Star with Clasp, British War and Victory.

-His widow Annie married Charles Bleasdale Thomas in 1924 at Burton on Trent, they had no children.
-Daughter Winifred Bemrose married in 1940 to Leonard Harrison.
+Ernest Bemrose’s widow Annie married Charles Bleasdale Thomas in 1924 at Burton on Trent; they had no children.
+His daughter Winifred married in 1940 to Leonard Harrison.